Sep 1, 2022

 TIM: What that suggested to Rodney is that the immune system does eventually turn on.

-ROBERT: Right.
+ROBERT: Oh

 TIM: Way faster.